 “We are at a point where we need to involve a much wider group of people to determine the next steps in our strategy development process, which is why I’ve named my senior management team and the high level structure of the organization.”

-Suttles had said last month that status quo was "not an option" (see NGI, Sept.
-16).
+Suttles had said last month that status quo was “not an option” (see Daily GPI, Sept.
+13).
 A broad review of the pure-play gas producer is ongoing and some dry gas assets are targeted for sale.

-Suttles, the former operating chief for BP plc's global exploration and production arm, took the helm of Canada's largest natural gas producer as CEO and president in June (see NGI, June 17).
-Randy Eresman, who was CEO for seven years, resigned in January (see NGI, Jan.
-21).
+Suttles, the former operating chief for BP plc’s global exploration and production arm, took the helm of Canada’s largest natural gas producer as CEO and president in June (see Daily GPI, June 12).
+Suttles took the reins from interim chief Clayton H. Woitas, who ran the company after Randy Eresman, who was CEO for seven years, resigned in January (see Daily GPI, Jan.
+15).